rohan-ramani/aissemble/DRAFT_RELEASE_NOTES.md

  - `aissemble-fastapi` Docker image
  - `aissemble-fastapi-chart` Helm chart

+## Vault Helm V2 Chart
+As we are retiring the `vault-deploy` profile, we are introducing the vault v2 structure helm chart.
+For details refer to [Available Profiles (Kubernetes)](https://boozallen.github.io/aissemble/aissemble/current/containers.html#_available_profiles_kubernetes)

 # Breaking Changes
 _Note: instructions for adapting to these changes are outlined in the upgrade instructions below._